Magnus Samuelsson: Breaking the arm of Nathan Jones

 In 1995, Samuelsson accidentally broke the arm of Australian wrestler Nathan Jones during heats of the 1995 World's Strongest Man.
 The injury occurred because Jones employed the novice technique of side twisting.
 The action combined with Samuelsson's own body strength resulted in a snapped humerus.

 The World's Strongest Arms

-Samuelsson is specially noted for his exceptional arm and grip strength.
+Samuelsson is especially noted for his exceptional arm and grip strength.
 In the 2003 documentary 'The World's Strongest Arms', together with fellow World's Strongest Man champion Svend Karlsen, Samuelsson demonstrated world class feats of strength such as performing bicep curls with 140 kg for 4 repetitions, bench pressing 270 kg for 2 repetitions, unofficially surpassing Andrus Murumets 121.1 kg Rolling Thunder world record, three times with lifts of 123.9, 126.1 and 129.6 kg and unofficially becoming the first man in history to close the IronMind Captains of Crush No. 4 gripper (165.5 kg/ RGC 213 of pressure) for two reps.
 Following year, Samuelsson officially closed the legendary gripper under official conditions and to this date remains one of only six men to do so.